varnish/Varnish-Book/varnish_sysadmin.rst

    process the information further and display running statistical information.

-   If varnishlog is used to dump data to disk, the varnishreplay tool can be used to simulate the same load.
-It is not explained in detailed, as it is very rarely used in normal operation.
+   If varnishlog is used to dump data to disk, varnishreplay can simulate a similar load.
+Varnishtest is used for regression tests, mainly during development.
+Both are outside the scope of this course.

    .. note::

-      There is always a delay in the log process, though usually it is not noticeable.
+      There is a delay in the log process, though usually it is not noticeable.
 The shmlog is 80MB large by default, which gives some potential history, but that is not guaranteed and it depends heavily on when the last roll-around of the shmlog occurred.